Dodorovsky/Media-Player/README.md

 Future ideas remain part of the philosophy.
 VU meters, once tested but removed due to technical issues, are envisioned as a possible return — glowing alongside the equalizer, adding a visual rhythm to the sound.
 DK_9000 is meant to evolve, shaped by both technical progress and aesthetic exploration.

 In essence, DK_9000 is a personal journey: a project that began as a tutorial, grew through experimentation, and now stands as a creative tool.
 It is not intended to compete with professional media players such as VLC, but to exist as a unique intersection of code, sound, and vision.

-License
-MIT License.
-Contributions and suggestions are welcome.